web3/web3.js/docs/docs/guides/events_subscriptions/custom_subscriptions.md

 :::important
 If you are the developer who provides custom subscriptions to users.
 We encourage you to develop a web3.js Plugin after you follow the guide below.
 However, you can find how to develop a plugin at [web3.js Plugin Developer Guide](/guides/web3_plugin_guide/plugin_authors).

 And even if you are not the developer who provides this custom subscription, we encourage you to write a web3.js plugin for the custom subscription, and publish it to the npm package registry.
 This way you can help the community.
-And they might contribute to your repository helping for things like: feature addition, maintenance, and bug detection.
+And they might contribute to your repository by helping for things like: feature addition, maintenance, and bug detection.
 :::

 ## Implementing the Subscription